 Each quarter, the Chase Freedom offers several categories in which you can get a whopping 5% cash back; grocery stores, drug stores, and gas stations make frequent appearances.

-A similar card is the Chase Freedom Unlimited® (Review), which offers a flat 1.5% cash back on all your purchases.
+A similar card is the Chase Freedom Unlimited® (Review), which offers 5% cash back on Lyft rides and 1.5% back on all other purchases.
 If you don’t want to fuss with different categories, this card’s probably a better fit for you.

 Like the Chase Freedom Unlimited, this card offers 1.5% cash back on every purchase, every day.
 Unlike the Freedom Unlimited, however, it doesn’t charge foreign transaction fees, making it a good choice for international travel.